grafana/pyroscope/examples/language-sdk-instrumentation/rust/README.md

 ## Tagging dynamically within functions

-Tagging something more dynamically, like we do for the `vehicle` tag can be done using `PyroscopeAgent#tag_wrapper`
+Tagging something more dynamically can be done using `PyroscopeAgent#tag_wrapper`.
+For example, you'd use code like this for the `vehicle` tag:

 ```rust
 let (add_tag, remove_tag) = agent_running.tag_wrapper();